Kyagara/discord-esports/README.md

 > Since skins data is not used, you can comment out functions like `__get_skins` to avoid requesting skin data.

 This bot requires the data provided from [lolstaticdata](https://github.com/meraki-analytics/lolstaticdata).
 For now, only champion data is needed, so you can just run `python -m lolstaticdata.champions`.

+> [!WARNING]
+> When a new League of Legends patch is out, please try to not constantly update the data, when a new champion is out for example, check if the wiki has enough information on it to justify gathering all data again.

 After copying the champions data folder to the root of the project, a champion should have a path like `./data/champions/Aatrox.json`.